This review was updated on September 20, 2005.

-Targeting the more traditional-minded horror-slasher-thriller fan, "Cry Wolf” is almost totally reliant on red herrings and the viewer’s nervous reflexes.
+Targeting the more traditional-minded horror-slasher-thriller fan — the one who prefers the old Wes Craven to the Craven of “Red Eye,” for instance — “Cry Wolf” is almost totally reliant on red herrings and the viewer’s nervous reflexes.
 Auds anxious to relish the imperilment of appealing teens gave the stand-issue shocker a mild $4.4 million opening weekend, indicating a short road to homevid.

 It’s not that director/co-writer Jeff Wadlow doesn’t have a sense of humor or genre: At one point, his ethnically balanced band of practical-joking high schoolers almost leave their prep school for somebody’s lake house — the fact they don’t is a joke meant for the hardcore fan base.
 But genre eventually overwhelms ingenuity.

 Our hero, so to speak, is English-accented Owen (Julian Morris), frequent transfer student — due to various offenses, which include having dated the previous dean’s daughter.
 His current encounter is with the saucy Dodger (Lindy Booth).
 While Booth slinks through the movie like a ¾-scale Nicole Kidman, Morris seems to think he’s in an episode of “Brideshead Revisited.”
 Not that this is bad: They’re enough unlike the characters found in similar movies as to inspire hope the rest of the film will be half as novel.